Michael sighed. His contempt for his sister, Two Ton Teela, was only exceeded by her weight. "Yes, Lorry?"

 Michael could see, hear, feel, taste, and smell nothing for the next few seconds — or years, he couldn't be sure.
-All that he could experience was a feeling of being overwhelmed, of whirring with some kind of new energy.
+The only thing his senses registered was a feeling of being overwhelmed, of whirring with some kind of new energy.
 Then, at last, he opened his eyes.
 The defunct microwave oven was jostling up and down on the counter and suddenly yanked its own cord from the wall socket and hurled itself toward him.

 Michael gave an involuntary yelp and tried to shield himself with his Model 100.
 When he noticed that all that remained of the Model 100 was a heap of melted plastic and wire on the ground, he shielded himself with his arms instead.
 The microwave oven came within a foot of him, crashed into a shimmering barrier, and fell harmlessly to the floor.

 As he uncrossed his arms from in front of his face, Michael realized what had happened.
 He also realized that the barrier was coming from himself; it encapsulated his body at about a half-meter distance.
 He reached out a tentative hand to touch the shimmering curtain, and the barrier bulged away to give his hand room to move around.
 Cautiously, he stepped forward and to the left, and the scintillating bubble tracked his movement.
 He jumped a short distance into the air, and the force-wall followed him.